Vote now until 11AM ET tomorrow for the Season 5 finalists!

 He began his career as a writer/performer on the "Lohman and Barkley Show," and his talent as a writer garnered him a Los Angeles Emmy Award for the show.
 Nelson's writing credits include "The Alan King Special" and "The Tim Conway Show."

-Nelson's guest-star appearances include: series finale of "Monk," a three-episode arc on "CSI: NY," four episodes of "My Name is Earl," "The Mary Tyler Moore Show," and "Private Benjamin."
-He starred in the critically acclaimed series "Call To Glory" and directed its final episode.
-His television movies include Showtime's award-winning "Dirty Pictures," NBC's "Take Me Home Again" with Kirk Douglas, "Rage," "Toast of Manhattan," "Alex: The Life of a Child," "The Switch," and "The Fire Next Time" and HBO's "The Josephine Baker Story."
+Nelson's guest-star appearances include the series finale of "Monk," a three-episode arc on "CSI: NY," four episodes of "My Name Is Earl," "The Mary Tyler Moore Show" and "Private Benjamin."
+He starred in the critically acclaimed series "Call to Glory" and directed its final episode.
+His television movies include Showtime's award-winning "Dirty Pictures," NBC's "Take Me Home Again" with Kirk Douglas, "Rage," "Toast of Manhattan," "Alex: The Life of a Child," "The Switch," "The Fire Next Time" and HBO's "The Josephine Baker Story."

 A special project for Nelson was the television movie "Ride with the Wind."
 The story revolves around a young boy, and it is one of hope, discovery and recovery.
 It was scripted by Nelson, who also served as executive producer under the banner of his Family Tree Productions, in association with Hearst Entertainment.

-Nelson's feature film credits include: "The Proposal" with Sandra Bullock and Ryan Reynolds; "Blades of Glory" with Will Ferrell; "The Family Stone" with Sarah Jessica Parker and Diane Keaton; "The Skulls"; "All Over Again"; "Devil's Advocate," in which he co-starred with Al Pacino and Keanu Reeves; "Ghosts of Mississippi" with Whoopi Goldberg, directed by Rob Reiner; "I'm Not Rappaport," co-starring Walter Matthau and Ossie Davis; "Poltergeist I" and "Poltergeist II - The Other Side" (he contributed to the screenplay); "Action Jackson"; "The Killing Fields"; "Silkwood"; and "The Osterman Weekend."
+Nelson's feature film credits include "The Company Men" written and directed by John Wells, starring Tommy Lee Jones, Ben Affleck and Kevin Costner; "The Proposal" with Sandra Bullock and Ryan Reynolds; "Blades of Glory" with Will Ferrell; "The Family Stone" with Sarah Jessica Parker and Diane Keaton; "The Skulls"; "All Over Again"; "Devil's Advocate," in which he co-starred with Al Pacino and Keanu Reeves; "Ghosts of Mississippi" with Whoopi Goldberg and directed by Rob Reiner; "I'm Not Rappaport" co-starring Walter Matthau and Ossie Davis; "Poltergeist I" and "Poltergeist II - The Other Side," to which he contributed to the screenplay; "Action Jackson"; "The Killing Fields"; "Silkwood"; and "The Osterman Weekend."